HOME

 only

-seven of her poems were published during her lifetime; she requested
+a few of her poems were published during her lifetime; she requested

 that all of her work be burned upon her death but her sister Lavinia